VeeUye/NASA-image-search/README.md

 - Axios
 - PropTypes

-## Open NASA Image Search App in GitHub Pages
+## Open NASA Image Search in GitHub Pages

 NASA Image Search App is hosted here on GitHub Pages [https://veeuye.github.io/NASA-image-search/](https://veeuye.github.io/NASA-image-search/).
 You can get started by opening the link in your preferred browser.

-## Run NASA Image Search App in Development Mode
+## Run NASA Image Search in Development Mode

 Clone [this repo](https://github.com/VeeUye/tech-test-mcr-codes).
 For more information on how to do this, visit [cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

-Run `npm start` to run the app in your preferred browser.
-Runs the app in the development mode.\
+`npm start` runs the app in the development mode.\
  Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
  You may also see any lint errors in the console.

 ### Run Tests

-Run `npm test` to launches the test runner in watch mode.
+Run `npm test` to launch the test runner in watch mode.
 See [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Roadmap